tri47/tri47.github.io/_posts/2020-03-05-scraping-a-instagram-profile.md

 I shortened the random strings a bit to make it more digestible.
 There are a few important parameters here:

-1. query_hash (d496eb...): for an explaination, read [here](https://stackoverflow.com/questions/54238696/what-is-query-hash-in-instagram).
+1. query_hash (d496eb...): for an explanation, read [here](https://stackoverflow.com/questions/54238696/what-is-query-hash-in-instagram).
 Make note of it as one of our inputs.
 2. id (25025320): a unique identifier for the profile page you're querying.
 3. first: the number of posts to retrieve next, default to 12.
 4. after: an identifier for the last post in the previous query, i.e. post number 12 when you first open the profile page.
 It tells Instagram to find the next posts after that post ID.